johannmkammiste/projekt_muusika/README.md

-# Project: mängi mu koodi - play my code
+# Mängi mu koodi - play my code

 Python project to convert Python code into MIDI files.
 Aim of the project was to hear how does python code "sound".